-Similar species: Pronectria xanthoriae is the only fungus on Xanthoria parietina that has orange perithecia.
+Similar species: Pronectria xanthoriae is the only fungus on Xanthoria parietina that has sunken orange perithecia.
+Pycnidia of the host can appear similar but are not bright orange when cut through.

 Habitat: On the thallus and apothecia of Xanthoria parietina.
 Distribution: Only found once in the UK.
 References: http://fungi.myspecies.info/all-fungi/pronectria-xanthoriae Lowen & Deiderich (1990) Mycologia 82: 788-791